mainkoon81/ooo-Bayesian-Introduction/README.md

 ---------------------------------------------------------------------------------------------------------
 # 2. Modeling
+In parametric method, we define a model that depends on some parameter "theta" and then we find optimal values for "theta" by taking MLE, or MAP.
+And as data becomes more and more complex, we need to add more and more parameters(think about LM's coefficients, linear? polynomial?) so we can say **the number of parameters are fixed**....In Non-parametric method, **the number of parameters depend on the dataset size**.
+That is, as the number of data points increases, the decision boundary becomes more and more complex.

+__[Parametric]__
  - **A. Bayesian Network as PGM**
    - Bayesian Network is "Directed" and "Acyclic".
 It cannot have **interdependent** variables.
    <img src="https://user-images.githubusercontent.com/31917400/66124100-7381dd80-e5db-11e9-9d5d-c37b07d2f447.jpg"/>